Tom245-hub/tasks-app/README.md

 - I used Context to manage state between template components to avoid prop drilling if we expand the project
 - I separated reusable components so that we can use them in another components if we expand the project
+- I used React Fragment in components even if there is only one child, because in my opinion this aproach is more readable